 |Visit LivedriveLivedrive Review|

+Having an online space where your music gets safely stored is great, of course, but there’s more to the story than just that.
 We’ve also got to take accessibility and sharing into consideration, after all, who doesn’t want to share and download songs after having uploaded them.

+Of course, for music lovers and professionals, security is just as important as storage space.
 So we’ll highlight which of the best online storage services for music cater specifically towards ensuring the safety of your tracks.

-Which means if you’re looking for a cheaper and bigger place to store music but still want that Dropbox-like feel, pCloud should be your first stop.
+pCloud is an excellent alternative to Dropbox, for people looking to find a cheaper substitute that also offers a lot more storage space for their music.
+Which means if you’re looking for a cheaper and bigger place to store music but still want that Dropbox like feel, pCloud should be your first stop.

 pCloud works like an external drive in the cloud, meaning it doesn’t take up space on your native HDD, and there are no file-size limits in place, so feel free to upload HD quality audio.